dkitley1975/hangman/README.md

   The player can chhoose to exit to the terminal after game play if required.

-## ASCCI ART
+## ASCII ART

-  I used this site [ASCCI ART](https://patorjk.com) to create the ASCCI art used through out the site, this all needed to be amended to add the additional \'s and re-aligned to fit the terminal alloted space.
+  I used this site [ASCII ART](http://patorjk.com/software/taag) to create the ASCII art used through out the site, this all needed to be amended to add the additional \'s and re-aligned to fit the terminal alloted space.
   This art is used as menu headers for The Rules, Highscores.
 Commiserations, Congratulations, Welcome and Lets Play Messages.

 ## Game Flow